DealDeck/BlockSecurePay/README.md

 Customers first Register on the website or in the smartphone App.
 During the registration process customers are required to submit KYC / AML documents.
-After successful registration the custome may Login to Dashboard where they may create a multiple e-wallets and saelect a Payment Smart Contract template.
+After successful registration the custome may Login to Dashboard where they may create a multiple currency e-wallets and select a Payment Smart Contract template.
 After selecting a payment smart contract the customer is directed to an online survey to set the details of the Payment Smart Contract.
 The customer then notifies the counter party to review and approve the payment smart contract.
 After approval the smart contract is uploaded to the Ethereum to blockchain.